SjoerdV/SjoerdV.github.io/_posts/2021-09-26-post-a-little-less-conspicuous-dns-part2-4.md

             forward-addr: 116.202.176.26@853#dot.libredns.gr    # LibreDNS (DE)
         ```

-      * It is possible to use your own DNS forwarders (forward-addr), but these should support DNS-over-TLS (DoT)
+      * It is possible to use your own DNS forwarders (forward-addr), but these should support DNS-over-TLS (DoT) and it is recommended they support DNSSEC validation as well.
         * Check [this list][5] for good ones.
       * Unbound will use round-robin to communicate with these forwarders so it is wise to have a few more available here, but at least two!
       * Check config: `unbound-checkconf`